Szymon-Michalak/iOS-Resources/blog/WhatIsTheDifferenceBetweenStrongWeakAndUnowned.md

 :::info[TL/DR]

 :::

-Please see the previous answer’s explanation of Automatic Reference Counting.

 All of these keywords are different ways of describing how one object maintains a reference to another object.

-strongis the default keyword in iOS and will incrementthe reference count of whatever object it’s referring to.
+`strong`is the default keyword in iOS and will increment the reference count of whatever object it’s referring to.

 `weak` does not increment the reference count and the object it references can be `nil`.
 This is commonly used when working with delegates.